Charters Reports Reviews Shop Text Us (305) 209-5594

 • Low: 9:32 PM at -0.0 ft (negative low)

 The 7:39 AM low gives you the morning slack window.
 The 12:50 PM high is the afternoon incoming push that should fire up the reef bite.
-The 9:32 PM negative low will stack fish hard in channels and cuts for the evening/early morning crowd.
+The 9:32 PM negative low stacks fish hard in channels and cuts for the evening and early morning crowd.

 • Current Islamorada reading: ~77-79°F nearshore (24-25°C observed)